Secretariat

 Divisions & offices

-The Office of the Executive Director (OED) is responsible for overall management of the Secretariat.
-This includes strategic leadership and direction-setting in policy and planning; oversight of operations, programming, and partnership development; coordination of knowledge management; and support to accreditation of entities.
+The Office of the Executive Director is responsible for overall management of the Secretariat.
+This includes executive leadership across the Secretariat; strategic leadership and direction-setting in policy and planning; oversight of operations, programming, and partnership development; climate and impact advisory; and coordination of knowledge management.

 View OED organogram